 The typical stuff of Christmases past went out the door that year.

 Since 1972, the holly jolly, ho ho ho, giddy exuberance of Christmas never really happened for me again.
 Losing someone you love will do that.
 But it has been replaced by all is calm, all is bright, heavenly peace.
 Immanuel.
 God with us.
-The real deal.
-Right there in a manger.
+All day, everyday, forever.